How do you personally and professionally relate to water and/or space technologies?

 Are there any open bathymetry data sources available?

-Yes – there are several open bathymetric data sources available.
-For broad, global coverage, the General Bathymetric Chart of the Oceans (GEBCO) provides an openly accessible digital bathymetric grid that synthesizes ship soundings and satellite-derived gravity data.
-In European waters, the European Marine Observation and Data Network (EMODnet) supplies harmonized marine and bathymetric data via an open portal.
+Yes - several open sources are available.
+The General Bathymetric Chart of the Oceans (GEBCO) provides a global digital bathymetric grid synthesizing ship soundings and satellite-derived gravity data, while the European Marine Observation and Data Network (EMODnet) supplies harmonized marine data for European waters.

-In addition, while not yet a standardized global product, there have been initiatives using Sentinel-2 imagery to derive satellite-derived bathymetry (SDB), such as ESA’s Sentinel Coastal Charting Worldwide project, demonstrating how freely available satellite data can be processed to map shallow water bathymetry.
-These satellite-driven methods are particularly useful where traditional survey data are sparse, though they often need calibration or validation with ground truth for operational use.
+Initiatives such as ESA's Sentinel Coastal Charting Worldwide project also demonstrate how Sentinel-2 imagery can be processed to map shallow-water bathymetry.
+These satellite-driven methods are particularly useful where traditional survey data are sparse, though they often require calibration or validation with ground truth for operational use.

 Your Ph.D.
 Thesis is titled “Physics-based satellite-derived bathymetry for nearshore coastal waters in North America”.
 What are your main findings?